pca2/bootcamp/inheritance.md

 ## Inheritance/Prototypes

 Inheritance is a key concept in any object-oriented programming language.
-Although the implementation details can vary considerably from language to language, the essential idea behind inheritance is be relatively simple: message delegation.
+Although the implementation details can vary considerably from language to language, the essential idea behind inheritance is relatively simple: message delegation.
 The following quote from Sandi Metz's _Practical Object-Oriented Design_ sums it up pretty succinctly:

 > Inheritance is, at its core, a mechanism for automatic message delegation.
 It defines a forwarding path for not-understood messages.
 It creates relationships such that, if one object cannot respond to a received message, it delegates that message to another.(106)